 If you don’t want to earn frequent flyer miles or the add-on benefits are not worth the annual fee, a flexible travel rewards card or a cash rewards card can be a better fit.

 - Chase Sapphire Preferred vs Capital One Venture Rewards

 - Amex Gold vs Amex Platinum

-- The Best Metal Credit Cards for 2021 (Reliable, Durable, Sleek, and Secure)
+- The Best Metal Credit Cards (Reliable, Durable, Sleek, and Secure)

 For rates and fees of the American Express® Gold Card, please click here.

 For rates and fees of The Platinum Card® from American Express, please click here.